When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 5 Contact Information Your name and role, best callback number, best time to access the equipment

 💡 Pro Tip: Keep a dedicated equipment log at each nursing station.
 Document every issue, what was tried, and the outcome.
-This history helps Biomed spot recurring patterns—like a monitor that keeps losing SpO2 (port failure) or a room that keeps tripping power issues (electrical infrastructure).
+This history helps Biomed spot recurring patterns — like a monitor that keeps losing SpO2 (port failure) or a room that keeps tripping power issues (electrical infrastructure).

 The Accessory Factor: Why Quality Cables and Sensors Prevent Service Calls

-A significant percentage of preventable Biomed calls trace back to worn, damaged, or low-quality monitoring accessories.
+A significant share of preventable Biomed calls trace back to worn, damaged, or low-quality monitoring accessories.
 Frayed ECG lead wires cause intermittent "Leads Off" alarms.
 Aging SpO2 sensors produce false low-reading alerts.
 Cracked NIBP hoses cause air leaks that trigger measurement failures.

-Proactive accessory replacement—based on a defined replacement schedule rather than waiting for failure—is one of the most effective ways to reduce both false alarms and unnecessary Biomed calls.
+Proactive accessory replacement — based on a defined replacement schedule rather than waiting for failure — is one of the most effective ways to reduce both false alarms and unnecessary Biomed calls.

 Accessory Replacement Interval Signs It Needs Replacing Now